datatogether/research/web_archiving/readme.md

 * _**URL filtering**:_ Does the software offer a way to filter the URLs to be crawled/scraped/harvested using rules, regular expressions, or other filter scheme?

+* _**Advanced filtering**:_ Does the software offer a way to filter what is scraped based on more than URL patterns, such as document types, size of documents, document content, etc.?

 * _**Crawl storage format(s)**:_ Storage format(s) in which web archiving results are stored.

 * _**Capture raw response**:_ Does the software capture and archive the raw HTTP server responses along with the web page content?